Marist Catholic College Penshurst: CoCurricula

-Regular weekly sport is also available to students.
+Regular weekly sport is also available to students, as well as other lunchtime clubs.

 Change to a co-educational system and name change

-The school was originally established as Marist Brothers Penshurst (re-named Penshurst Marist High in the early 1980s, then as Marist College Penshurst in 1997), a cohort year 710 feeder Marist Brothers College junior high school for Marist College Kogarah in Bexley when Kogarah Marist could no longer accommodate the boys from the Penshurst area in 1953.
+The school was originally established as Marist Brothers Penshurst (re-named Penshurst Marist High in the early 1980s, then as Marist College Penshurst in 1997, a cohort year 710 feeder Marist Brothers College junior high school for Marist College Kogarah in Bexley when Kogarah Marist could no longer accommodate the boys from the Penshurst area in 1953.
 This was until in 2015, Marist College Penshurst introduced its first co-educational cohort and expanded to year 712 and resultantly changed its name to Marist Catholic College Penshurst.
 In 2020 the college became dual-campus with its own feeder school in South Hurstville to accommodate for years 78 cohort.
 Accordingly, the college crest and colours were altered slightly and added blue to the original red, green and gold to reflect the co-educational change, while navy replaced the previous red and green stripes with the college name now contained within the bottom of badge of the crest where the stripes previously were instead of in an external banner above the badge on the previous iteration of the college crest.